 I arrived early this morning in Valdivia, a beautiful historic city in southern Chile.
-It’s also known as the Region de Los Rios.
+The area is known as the Region de Los Rios.
 Valdivia’s culture is influenced by a mixture of Mapuche, Spanish, and German heritage.

 The Mapuche are fascinating, from their music to folklore and legends.
 Strong German influence is apparent in the local beer brewing industry and Valdivian architecture and cuisine.
 Many compare Chile’s Calle-Calle River to Germany’s Rhine.

 Surprisingly, the bus from Valparaiso arrived ahead of schedule.
 While my B&B lodging was being prepared, I explored central Valdivia.
 Sunday mornings are quiet, but things picked up with the opening of the Mercado Fluvial along the river bank.
 The lively market has a variety of fresh fish, fruit, vegetables, and crafts made by local artists.